InventiDevelopment/Elmdroid/README.md

 # Elmdroid

-This library helps you implement [The Elm Architecture][tea] on Android.
+This library helps you implement [The Elm Architecture(TEA)][tea] on Android.
 This well known unidirectional architecture is incredibly easy to use but not so simple to set up - hence the reason to create this library.
-To make things even simpler, we added integration with `LiveData` and optionally for `ViewModel` from [android architecture components][arch] and `RxJava`.
+To make things even simpler, we added integration with `LiveData` and optionally also for `ViewModel` from [android architecture components][arch] and `RxJava`.

 ## Basic concepts
+This is not an introduction guide to [TEA][tea], if you are not familiar with it or with similar unidirectional architectures we strongly recommend to read the [TEA docs][tea].

-Basically only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>` which is then wrapped inside it's runtime:
+Basically the only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>` which is then wrapped inside it's runtime.
+You can see how your component fits in the rest of the app on the picture below:

 ![Runtime vs UI](readme-assets/runtime-vs-ui.png)

-Runtime just receives messages from UI and translates them in to the from of new states, using `Component.update(..)` function.
+`ComponentRuntime` just receives messages from UI and translates them into the from of new states, using `Component.update(..)` function.
 UI then simply observes state `LiveData<State>` and renders the changes.

-This is where your component fits in to the library, now let's have a look what is inside component and how tu actually implement it.

 ## Usage

 ### Basic synchronous example

-Let's say we want to implement simple screen with two buttons for increment and decrement and plain `TextView` to keep track of the "score".
+Let's say we want to implement simple screen with two buttons for increment and decrement and plain `TextView` to keep track of the current "score".
 You can find this example in [official elm examples][elm-simple-example]

-First we have to define state, a data class holding information about the state of the screen.
-In this case the only thing that can change is the current counter "score":
+First we have to define state.
+That can be simply represented as an Kotlin data class.
+There is nothing interesting about it, it just holds the current "score" of the counter:

 ```kotlin
 data class CounterState(val counter: Int) : State